 Beginning in March 2022, the Fed began increasing interest rates and has signaled the potential for further increases.
 As a result, risks associated with rising interest rates are currently heightened.
 It is difficult to accurately predict the pace at which the Fed will increase interest rates any further, or the timing, frequency or magnitude of any such increases, and the evaluation of macro-economic and other conditions could cause a change in approach in the future.
 Any such increases generally will cause market interest rates to rise and could cause the value of a fund's investments, and the fund's NAV, to decline, potentially suddenly and significantly.
-As a result, the fund may experience high redemptions and, as a result, increased portfolio turnover, which could increase the costs that the fund incurs and may negatively impact the fund's performance.

 In addition, as the Fed increases the target Fed funds rate, any such rate increases, among other factors, could cause markets to experience continuing high volatility.
 A significant increase in interest rates may cause a decline in the market for equity securities.
-These events and the possible resulting market volatility may have an adverse effect on the fund.
+These events and the possible resulting market volatility may have an adverse effect on a fund.

-Political turmoil within the United States and abroad may also impact the fund.
+Political turmoil within the United States and abroad may also impact a fund.
 Although the U.S. government has honored its credit obligations, it remains possible that the United States could default on its obligations.
-While it is impossible to predict the consequences of such an unprecedented event, it is likely that a default by the United States would be highly disruptive to the U.S. and global securities markets and could significantly impair the value of the fund's investments.
+While it is impossible to predict the consequences of such an unprecedented event, it is likely that a default by the United States would be highly disruptive to the U.S. and global securities markets and could significantly impair the value of a fund's investments.
 Similarly, political events within the United States at times have resulted, and may in the future result, in a shutdown of government services, which could negatively affect the U.S. economy, decrease the value of many fund investments, and increase uncertainty in or impair the operation of the U.S. or other securities markets.
 In recent years, the U.S. renegotiated many of its global trade relationships and imposed or threatened to impose significant import tariffs.
 These actions could lead to price volatility and overall declines in U.S. and global investment markets.